-- Homework 3 is due on FRIDAY
+- Homework 3 is due on TODAY

-- Two day extension
+- Had an extension

 - No extension on HW 4

-- It will be released on Wednesday
+- It was released on Wednesday

 - It is due on Dec.
 15. No extensions will be possible.

 - Have partners by Monday

 - Second paper needs to be selected by Monday